-The Year in Mission and Service scholarship is funded by the Trans-European Division (TED) of Seventh-Day Adventists.
+The One Year in Mission and Service scholarship is funded by the Trans-European Division (TED) of Seventh-Day Adventists.
 Depending on where you are from, your Union may also contribute to this scholarship.

-The scholarship exists to support students who enrol in the Year in Mission and Service programme at Newbold and who commit to a mission project approved by the TED following their semester on campus.
+The scholarship exists to support students who enrol in the One Year in Mission and Service programme at Newbold and who commit to a mission project approved by the TED following their semester on campus.
 To be eligible to receive the scholarship, you will agree to undertake a mission project in your second semester with one of the programme partners:

-- ADRA in the UK or Europe
+- ADRA Europe

-- Adventist Frontier Missions
+- Adventist Volunteer Service